lylamnrose/inls523-quizzes/README.md

 ## A quick note on how this was made

-This project was built with heavy AI assistance — I want to be upfront about that.
+This project was built with heavy AI assistance; I want to be upfront about that.
-I'm a student with a basic foundation in HTML/CSS, and I used AI (primarily Claude) as my co-builder to bring an idea to life that I wouldn't have been able to execute on my own yet.
+I'm a student with a basic foundation in HTML/CSS, and I used AI (primarily Claude) as my co-builder to bring an idea to life that I wouldn't have been able to execute on my own.

 My contributions included:
 - The original concept and product vision